lcreech/100-days-of-code/log.md

 **Today's Progress**:  I worked on the following projects:
 Add Different Padding to Each Side of an Element
+Add Different Margins to Each Side of an Element
+Use Clockwise Notation to Specify the Padding of an Element Use Clockwise Notation to Specify the Margin of an Element
+Style the HTML Body Element
+Inherit Styles from the Body Element
+Prioritize One Style Over Another
+Override Styles in Subsequent CSS

 **Thoughts** I've continued the process of updating my coursework into Github as well.